-This publication has been developed by NIST to further its statutory responsibilities under the Federal Information Security Management Act (FISMA), Public Law (P.L.)
+This publication has been developed by NIST to further its statutory responsibilities under the Federal Information technology / cyber security Management Act (FISMA), Public Law (P.L.)
 107-347.
-NIST is responsible for developing information technology/cybersecurity standards and guidelines, including minimum requirements for Federal information systems, but such standards and guidelines shall not apply to National Security Systems without the express approval of appropriate Federal officials exercising policy authority over such systems.
+NIST is responsible for developing information technology / cyber security standards and guidelines, including minimum requirements for Federal information systems, but such standards and guidelines shall not apply to national security systems without the express approval of appropriate Federal officials exercising policy authority over such systems.
 This guideline is consistent with the requirements of the Office of Management and Budget (OMB) Circular A-130, Section 8b(3), Securing Agency Information Systems, as analyzed in Circular A-130, Appendix IV: Analysis of Key Sections.
 Supplemental information is provided in Circular A-130, Appendix III, Security of Federal Automated Information Resources.